 From Intermediate Technology to Practical Action

-In 1965, radical economist and philosopher Fritz Schumacher had an article published in the Observer.
+In 1965, radical economist and philosopher Fritz Schumacher had an article published in The Observer entitled 'How to help them help themselves'.
 In it he pointed out the inadequacies of conventional aid policies based, as they were then, on the transfer of modern, capital-intensive and large-scale technologies to developing countries which did not have the financial resources, technical skills or mass markets to accommodate them.